 A company’s travel and expense policy work as a guidebook for both the company and the employees.
 A typical company travel policy will include how expense reimbursement works, limits on expenses, costs covered by companies, etc. In some companies, T&E policies are made mandatory to follow, whereas in others it is more flexible.

 However, there’s no denying that effective international travel policies help not only to control employee business expenses but also account for employee well-being.
 Policies allow employers to have some degree of control over employee experience and safety.

 In this article, we will talk about why companies need an international travel policy for employees and what to include in it.
 We will also look into how you can enforce your policies effectively.
 So, let’s get right to it!

 Why should your business have an international travel policy for employees

 All established companies have an international travel policy for employees, but what about small businesses?
 Do they require one?

-If your employees travel at least twice a year, it is advisable to create an international travel policy for employees.
+If your employees travel at least twice a year, it is advisable to create an international business travel policy for employees.
 With an effective T&E policy, travel arrangements can be made according to the company's financial standing.
 Additionally, finance teams can also achieve a certain level of compliance.
 Expense policy compliance is vital when it comes to cost-saving as well as for your traveler's safety.